Will the colours look like they do on screen?

-Why don’t you offer mounting or frames?
+Do you offer mounting or framing?

 What size mount/frame do I need?

-There are lots of options out there, but in a nutshell you need a mount (made from acid-free card) with an aperture that matches the A size of your print (the apertures always allow a few millimetres of overlap)… and a frame to match whatever size mount that is.
+There are lots of options out there, but in a nutshell you need a mount (made from acid-free card) with an aperture that matches the size of your print (the apertures always allow a few millimetres of overlap)… and a frame to match whatever size mount that is.